Clifford Neural Layers for PDE Modeling: Introduction

-Taking weather simulations as our motivating example to ground our discussion, two different kinds of fields emerge: \textbf{scalar} fields such as temperature or humidity, and \textbf{vector} fields such as wind velocity or pressure gradients.
+Most scientific phenomena are described by the evolution and interaction of physical quantities over space and time.
+The concept of fields is one widely used construct to continuously parameterize these quantities over chosen coordinates~\citep{mcmullin2002origins}.
+Prominent examples include (i) fluid mechanics, which has applications in domains ranging from mechanical and civil engineering, to geophysics and meteorology, and (ii) electromagnetism, which provides mathematical models for electric, optical, or radio technologies.
+The underlying equations of these examples are famously described in various forms of the Navier-Stokes equations and Maxwell's equations.
+For the majority of these equations, solutions are analytically intractable, and obtaining accurate predictions necessitates falling back on numerical approximation schemes often with prohibitive computation costs.
+Deep learning's success in various fields has led to a surge of interest in scientific applications, especially at augmenting and replacing numerical solving schemes in fluid dynamics with neural networks~\citep{li2020fourier, kochkov2021machine, lu2021learning, rasp2021data, keisler2022forecasting, weyn2020improving, sonderby2020metnet, pathak2022fourcastnet}. \\ Taking weather simulations as our motivating example to ground our discussion, two different kinds of fields emerge: \textbf{scalar} fields such as temperature or humidity, and \textbf{vector} fields such as wind velocity or pressure gradients.
 Current deep learning based approaches treat different vector field components the same as scalar fields, and stack all scalar fields along the channel dimension, thereby omitting the geometric relations between different components, both within vector fields as well as between individual vector and scalar fields.
 This practice leaves out important inductive bias information present in the input data.
 For example, wind velocities in the $x$- and $y$- directions are strongly related, i.e. they form a vector field.
 Additionally, the wind vector field and the scalar pressure field are related since the gradient of the pressure field causes air movement and subsequently influences the wind components.
-In this work, we therefore build neural PDE surrogates which not only model local and global relationships, as current methods do, but also the relation between different fields (e.g. wind and pressure field) and field components (e.g. $x$- and $y$- component of the wind velocities).
+In this work, we therefore build neural PDE surrogates which model the relation between different fields (e.g. wind and pressure field) and field components (e.g. $x$- and $y$- component of the wind velocities).
 Figure~\ref{fig:earth_shallow_water} shows an example of a wind vector field as per the Earth's shallow water model in two dimensions, and the related scalar pressure field.